downplay/jarl-react/ROADMAP.md

 Demos also need some styling love, and actually publishing somewhere.
 Cypress test run videos to be uploaded somewhere too.

-## Massive breaking changes to nomenclature

-This is unfortunately coming - as the router has evolved, and as I've applied it in real world cases, I've started to realise that a number of API methods are badly named, using many overloaded and/or unneccessary terms.
-This will follow semver and land fully in v1, but may be introduced earlier in a non-breaking fashion with dev-only warnings.
-The bikeshedding continues, but right now I plan the following name changes:

-`state` and `context` -> `location` and `externals`(?)

-The most overloaded terms, especially in React world, and they mean different things in several places within JARL. `location` better describes a serializable location descriptor.
-But I am struggling to think of the best word for `context`, and this is the major blocker to this entire rename ;)

-`match` and `stringify` -> `transform` and `serialize`

-This change mainly makes sense on the route properties.
-Match is kind of vague, overloaded, and doesn't accurately convey what this callback does.
-Stringify is a silly word, which obviously was in parity both with `JSON.stringify` and the `stringify` API of `url-pattern`, but `serialize` is the proper term and is actually a real word.

 ## Integrations

 *   Server-side rendering.
 Improve story, create a written guide and a working example.